kitta65/bq-extension-vscode/README_TEST.md

 ## Prerequisite
 ### authentication
 In order to execute tests, you have to setup authentication.
-The easiest way is using the Google Cloud SDK (your default GCP project will be used).
+The easiest way is using the Google Cloud SDK.

 ```
+gcloud auth login
 gcloud auth application-default login
 ```

+The tests are executed in authenticated user's default GCP project. ℹ️ You can choose default project by `gcloud config set project your-project-id`.

 ### dataset and table
 Run the following query to creat dataset and table.